stefanodifrancesco/MelanoQ/README.md

 Clone the repository to a folder of your local host.

+Run Elasticsearch.

 Run Postman and import the MelanoQ.postman_collection.json file containing the REST calls to create the database.
-Execute all the imported REST calls in the order.
+Execute all the imported REST calls in the order they are.

+Run Kibana.
+Open localhost:5601.
+Go to Management -> Saved objects -> Import, then choose the file Kibana_export.ndjson from the repository.

 ## Running the application

-Run Elasticsearch

-Run Kibana, go to Management -> Saved objects -> Import, then choose the file Kibana_export.ndjson from the repository.
+Run Elasticsearch, if not already running.

+Run Kibana, if not already running.

 Open a terminal window in the repository folder.